 - Healthcare system, with researchers pointing to Digital Twins as the medicine of the future – a fully personalized healthcare.

-Digital Twin levels according to the ability to exchange data:
+Digital Twin levels according to the ability to exchange data

-What results can this technology deliver?
+What results does this technology provide?

 - Increase of 50% in the maintenance and execution of team productivity;